Payfast/mod-prestashop_1_7/readme.txt

 INTEGRATION:
 1. Unzip the module to a temporary location on your computer
-2. Copy the “modules” folder in the archive to your base “PrestaShop” folder
+2. Copy the “modules” folder in the archive to your base “ThirtyBees” folder
 - This should NOT overwrite any existing files or folders and merely supplement them with the PayFast files
 - This is however, dependent on the FTP program you use
 3. Using your FTP program, ensure that the /modules as well as /modules/payfast directories are set to CHMOD 0755, otherwise the validation script will not be accessible to set successful payments as paid.